Current Exhibitions

 RITTER ART GALLERY

 The Art of Science showcases original images and footage of the inherent beauty in research, scholarship, and creative activity across Florida Atlantic University.
-Its contest opens once a year to all members of the Florida Atlantic community (faculty, students, staff, and postdocs), where their images are put on display in the Dorothy F. Schmidt College of Arts and Letters University Galleries.
-The Art of Science is more than just a contest; it’s a wide-ranging collection of research from all colleges at the university.
+This contest opens once a year to all members of the Florida Atlantic community (faculty, students, staff, and postdocs), where their images are put on display in the Dorothy F. Schmidt College of Arts and Letters University Galleries.

 Outside Office Hours: FAU Faculty Showcase